 Buying less of something means when you do make a purchase you can probably afford a higher quality, which automatically means less washing. ( Is it just me or do cheaper clothing items seem to attract spots and stains?)

-Minimizing Children’s Clothing Saves Time When Getting Dressed
+Downsizing Children’s Clothing Saves Time When Getting Dressed

-Also with fewer choices, you (and any little helpers you may have) will have less of an opportunity to worry over making the right selection.
+Also, with fewer choices, you (and any little helpers you may have) will have less of an opportunity to worry over making the right selection.

-Minimizing your child’s clothing choices will help them dress themselves.
+Lessening your child’s clothing choices will help them dress themselves.